AherRahul/portfolio-v1/content/projects/nuxt-beginner.md

 ## Target audience and requirements

-This workshop is for developers who want to learn how to build web applications with Nuxt.js.
-It is not required to have any previous experience with Nuxt.js, but you should have a basic understanding of [Vue.js 3](/workshops/vue-beginner/), the [Vue Composition API](/workshops/vue-composition-api/) and [JavaScript](/workshops/javascript-beginner/).
+This project is for developers who want to learn how to build web applications with Nuxt.js.
+It is not required to have any previous experience with Nuxt.js, but you should have a basic understanding of [Vue.js 3](/projects/vue-beginner/), the [Vue Composition API](/projects/vue-composition-api/) and [JavaScript](/projects/javascript-beginner/).

 ## Format

-This workshop is a **hands-on workshop**.
+This project is a **hands-on project**.

-Instead of the typical workshop flow, you will work through the exercises before I'll teach you the theory and background.
+Instead of the typical project flow, you will work through the exercises before I'll teach you the theory and background.
 This way, you will learn the most important concepts of Nuxt.js by doing and not by listening or copying lines of code from the slides.

 After each exercise, we will go through the solution and theory together, reinforcing what you have learned.